OoXingoO/DF-chitter-challenge/README.md

 ===m""m===
 ```

-About the project:
+About the project
 -------

 To write a small full-stack twitter clone that will allow users to be able to register and then log in to post messages to a public wall.

+#### Project approaches
+Check out [myREADME](https://github.com/OoXingoO/DF-chitter-challenge/blob/main/myREADME.md) for more details.

-Getting started:
+Getting started
 -------
 - `npm install` → installs project dependencies.
 - `npm start` → run the app on local server.
 - `npm test` → launch the test runner.

-Built with:
+Built with
 -------
 ![javascript](	https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)
 ![html5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)